Matgenix/jobflow-remote/doc/source/user/errors.rst

 categories:

 * **Remote errors**: errors happening while the Runner deals with a Job.
-  These include for example errors copying the file to and from a worker, or interacting with the queue manager.
+  These include, for example, errors copying the file to and from a worker, or interacting with the queue manager.
 * **Job errors**: errors during the execution of a Job on the worker.
   E.g. failures of the code being executed or bad inputs provided by the user.